Beam Me Up Scottie

 Dinner in Entrecote 360, a panoramic revolving restaurant on the roof of my hotel.
 There are only two choices on the menu, tuna or beefsteak.
 The steak is very good - with excellent fries.

 The Entente Cordiale, New Caledonia

-There’s a board with all the exchange rates on it in the foyer.
-GBP features alongside Singapore, Hong Kong etc. It’s the only currency that has been deleted.
+There’s a board with all the exchange rates on it in the hotel foyer.
+GBP features alongside Singapore, Hong Kong etc. Or it did.
+It’s the only currency that has been deleted.